dsj7419/GynTree/README.md

 ## 📜 License

-GynTree is released under the MIT License.
+GynTree is licensed under the Mozilla Public License, version 2.0.
 See the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgements